BabylonJS/Documentation/content/guidedLearning/createAGame/lanterns.md

 ```

 2. Set up the intersection triggers for each lantern with the player.
 Using `ActionManger.OnIntersectionEnterTrigger`, we're watching for 1 of 2 things when the player intersects with a lantern:
-   1. The lantern is unlit and he player sparkler is lit:
+   1. The lantern is unlit and the player sparkler is lit:
    ```javascript
    //if the lantern is not lit, light it up & reset sparkler timer if (!lantern.isLit && player.sparkLit) {